 - At the point of wanting to talk, your prospective client enters the ‘try’ stage.

 - Then there is the sales conversation and the promise of value that you will deliver.
-The client wants the change you offer and engages your business.
+Finally, the client wants the change you offer and engages your business.
 This is the ‘buy’ stage of the business development strategy.

 - The service is delivered.
 You ensure client satisfaction.
 Your new client confirms they received the difference you promised to deliver.